03. A Mysterious Old Man in San Francisco

 I reinforce the cabin windows with extra layers of plastic to protect them from the impact of large waves.
 I also rebuild the rudder to make it stronger and inspect the mast's metal fittings for fatigue, using dye and a magnifying glass.
 There are over 30 items on the list for inspection, maintenance, and strengthening.
 One careless mistake—or one easy compromise—could sink Aomi and me in the stormy sea.

 I see a strange old man in the harbor—tall, robust, with piercing eyes.
-Always dressed in a white shirt and a green beret hat, he is surprisingly intelligent and sharp-tongued.
-Living alone on a large, 14-meter sailboat, he has no friends, family, or visitors.
+Always dressed in a white shirt and a green beret cap, he is highly intelligent and sharp-tongued.
+Living alone on a large 14-meter sailboat, he has no friends, no family, or no visitors.
 Some say he once worked for the CIA.

-The old man named "John" has come to visit me on Aomi.
-I follow him along the pier, and suddenly, John turns to whisper in my ear.
+The old man named "John" comes to visit me on Aomi.
+I follow him along the pier.
+Suddenly, John turns to whisper in my ear.

 "Never tell anyone what you're about to see on my boat.
 Swear to God?"